-Stünings Medien is the biggest printing company in Krefeld (Germany), publishing journals, travel guides, and reference books and developing websites and apps for smartphones and tablets.
+Stünings Medien is the biggest printing company in its region, publishing journals, travel guides, and reference books and developing websites and apps for smartphones and tablets.
 Employees’ daily activities involve working with content that is copyright-protected by external authors or photographers.
 The challenge for Stünings Medien was finding a solution to avoiding unauthorized text or image being published and eliminate liability, financial risks as well as a bad reputation that such an incident would cause for the company.

 The search for a product able to provide Device Control for Macs led to few suppliers.
 Endpoint Protector from CoSoSys was among the two solutions that were shortlisted and evaluated closely.
 The user-friendly interface and feature-based structure of Endpoint Protector were clear at first sight, providing the possibility to manage the software with ease.
 A number of technical features for Macs - the control of USB and peripheral ports, as well as confidential content transfers – convinced Stünings Medien that Endpoint Protector was the right solution.
-The possibility of creating whitelists to temporary use certain devices and especially the reporting and analysis features were considered extremely valuable.
+The possibility of creating whitelists to temporarily use certain devices and especially the reporting and analysis features were considered extremely valuable.
 Stünings Medien decided to go with the Endpoint Protector Virtual Appliance, specifically with the Device Control for Mac OS X module.

 The setup of the appliance took very little time; the client software was enrolled to the endpoints from the server web-based user interface.
 Initially, Endpoint Protector was used for a few days to simply monitor and evaluate the logs related to USB devices.
 Then, the final policies were created according to the internal policy and compliance requirements.
-After a few months since Endpoint Protector has been protecting the Stünings Medien computers, Ory Janßen, the head of IT was truly happy with the implementation.
+After a few months since Endpoint Protector had been protecting the Stünings Medien computers, Ory Janßen, the head of IT was truly happy with the implementation.
 His feedback can be seen as a valuable incentive for upcoming features of future releases.

 - Technically leading in monitoring Mac OS X